Report fly-tipping and rubbish

 We clear fly-tipping from the highway and council owned land.
-We do not clear fly-tipping from private land although we can take a report to pass to our enforcement team for investigation.
+We are not responsible for clearing fly-tipping from private land, although we can still investigate and take action against the offender.

 Rubbish bins or bags on the highway

 We will work with households to help educate people about the best way to dispose of their waste.
 If you are unsure about how to present your waste you should contact the team to discuss it further.

 If we find that a household doesn't respond to our advice and are still not complying with our waste requirements then the issue will be passed to the neighbourhood team for investigation.

 You can report an incident of fly tipping using the link below or by contacting us on 01242 262626.